cisco/ChezScheme/IMPLEMENTATION.md

 `emit`.
 The last argument is conventionally `code*`, which is the code list to be extended with new code at its beginning (because the machine-code list is built end to start).
-The bounce from `andi-op` to `logicial-op` is because many instructions follow a similar encoding, such as different bitwise-logical operations like `and` and `or`.
+The bounce from `andi-op` to `logical-op` is because many instructions follow a similar encoding, such as different bitwise-logical operations like `and` and `or`.
 Meanwhile, `logical-op` uses an `emit-code` form, which is also in "arm64.ss" and other backends, that calls `aop-cons` with a suitable